Skip to main content

 </configuration>

-After cluster creation, to modify the settings, add the following content to the hive-site.xml file located under the /etc/hive/conf path.
+After cluster creation, add the following content to the hive-site.xml file located in the /etc/hive/conf path.

 <configuration>